SamAddy/.Net-Fullstack-Ecommerce/README.md

    - Implement Error Handling Middleware

 4. You should focus on the mandatory features first.
-Make sure you have minimal working project before opting fore advanced functionalities.
+Make sure you have minimal working project before opting for advanced functionalities.

 Testing should be done along the development circle, early and regularly.